davidg7188/merge-together/README.md

 # merge-together

-monkey
+dog
 with
 a
 hat
 and
 gold
 chains